 MATERIALS AND METHODS

 The interaction between leaf orientation, planting configuration and plant population density is expected to influence light interception, soil moisture and final grain yield.
-Therefore a field experiments are going to be conducted at two experimental stations near Stillwater during the year of 2012.
-A factorial experiment will conducted in a randomized complete block design with three replications and will be established in a north-south orientation at two sites: (1) Lake Carl Blackwell (LCB) experimental station, a Port silt loam-fine-silty, mixed, thermic Cumulic Haplustoll soil and (2) Efaw experimental station, a Norge loam, fine-silty, mixed thermic Udic Paleustoll soil.
+Therefore field experiments will be conducted at two experimental stations near Stillwater during 2012.
+A factorial arrangement of treatments will be evaluated in a randomized complete block design with three replications and will be established in a north-south orientation at two sites: (1) Lake Carl Blackwell (LCB) experimental station, on a Port silt loam-fine-silty, mixed, thermic Cumulic Haplustoll and (2) Efaw experimental station, on a Norge loam, fine-silty, mixed thermic Udic Paleustoll.

-For the experiment located at LCB site plant population density will be planted at 49.4 and 74.1 thousands of plant ha-1 while at EFAW station plant population density will be 37.0, 49.4, thousands of plants ha-1.
+For the experiment located at LCB populations of 49.4 and 74.1 thousand plants ha-1 will be evaluated and at EFAW populations of 37.0 and 49.4, thousand plants ha-1.
 The explanation for this difference in plant population density between the two sites is that LCB will be managed under a lateral pivot irrigation system whereas the trial located at EFAW will receive irrigation with a drip system only if periods of drought are experienced during the crop development.

-Prior to the establishment of the experiment a composite soil sample will be collected to determine the soil properties such as pH, soil phosphorus and potassium levels as well as N-NO3 N-NH4 and total N. Phosphorus and potassium fertilization rates will be determined accordingly based on the collected soil samples for each site.
-Pre-plant nitrogen rates of 100 kg of N ha-1 and top-dress of 60 kg of N ha-1 of urea ammonium nitrate (UAN, 32%) will be applied to ensure that the crop does not experience and kind of nutrient deficiency that can confound the effects of leaf azimuth, planting configuration and plant population density.
+Prior to the establishment of the experiment a composite soil sample will be collected to determine the soil properties such as pH, soil phosphorus and potassium levels as well as N-NH4 and N-NO3 and total N. Phosphorus and potassium fertilization rates will be determined accordingly based on the collected soil samples for each site.
+Pre-plant nitrogen rates of 100 kg N ha-1 and top-dress rates at 60 kg N ha-1 using urea ammonium nitrate (UAN, 32%) will be applied to ensure that the crop does not experience any kind of nutrient deficiency that could confound the effects of leaf azimuth, planting configuration and plant population density.

 Seed orientations identified by Torres et al. (2011) will be used to manipulate the crop canopy and promote preferential leaf azimuths.
-For the treatments with across-row leaf orientation corn seeds are going to be planted laying flat, embryo up, and perpendicular to the row.
+For the treatments with across-row leaf orientation corn seeds will be planted laying flat, embryo up, and perpendicular to the row.
 To achieve a with-row leaf azimuth corn seeds will be planted laying flat, embryo up, but parallel to the row.
-The plot size will be 6.09 m long and four-rows wide and treatments with oriented seeds will be hand-planted while the plots with random seed position will be planted using a four row planter.
+The plot size will be 6.09 m long and four-rows wide and treatments with oriented seeds will be hand-planted while the plots with random seed position will be planted using a John Deere max-emerge four row vacuum planter.